subvod/mc-stuff/README.md

-# mc-stuff
+# MINECRAFT.MD

-*Some notes on random stuff.
+*Bunch of notes and what not for Minecraft.
 All this is updated for Java Edition latest v1.19.3, but I've been playing on and off in the years since v1.5.2.*

 # Index